 Cutting Tools I began my linocutting adventure with an old William Mitchell starter set with wooden handles.
 When that began to wear out I got the economical Speedball set with the interchangeable blades you see in every art shop.
 It’s perfectly serviceable and did me for a long while – until I spent a lot more on some lovely Swiss tools by Pfeil – but you don’t need these to get good results.

 Inks There are many water and oil based brands available.
-I first used Speedball and Daler-Rowney colour inks but I’ve recently started using Cranfield Caligo Safe Wash Relief Ink (rolls off the tongue doesn’t it) – an oil based ink which can be cleaned with soap and water.
+I first used Speedball and Daler-Rowney colour inks but I’ve recently started using Cranfield Caligo Safe Wash Relief Ink (rolls off the tongue doesn’t it).
+This is an oil based ink which can be cleaned with soap and water.
 It’s less watery than the Daler-Rowney inks so you get a crisper print.
 I buy the tubes because I don’t do linocutting all the time; I found the ink in the tins started to get lumps in them over time.

 Rollers You will need a soft roller (sometimes called a ‘brayer’) to apply the ink to your linocut design.
 It needs to be a reasonable width to apply the ink evenly to the lino.
 The one I use most is about 15cm wide (6 inches in old money).